lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Deadlines.md

 $page-showing-target$

 Lingua Franca includes a notion of a **deadline**, which is a constraint on the relation between logical time and physical time.
 Specifically, a program may specify that the invocation of a reaction must occur within some _physical_ time interval of the _logical_ time of the message.
 If a reaction is invoked at logical time 12 noon, for example, and the reaction has a deadline of one hour, then the reaction is required to be invoked before the physical-time clock of the execution platform reaches 1 PM.
 If the deadline is violated, then the specified deadline handler is invoked instead of the reaction.

-For example:
+## Purposes for Deadlines

+A deadline in an LF program serves two purposes.
+First, it can guide scheduling in that a scheduler may prioritize reactions with deadlines over those without or those with longer deadlines.
+For this purpose, if a reaction has a deadline, then all upstream reactions on which it depends (without logical delay) inherit its deadline.
+Hence, those upstream reactions will also be given higher priority.

+Second, the deadline mechanism provides a **fault handler**, a section of code to invoke when the deadline requirement is violated.
+Because invocation of the fault handler depends on factors beyond the control of the LF program, an LF program with deadlines becomes **nondeterministic**.
+The behavior of the program depends on the exact timing of the execution.

+There remains the question of when the fault handler should be invoked.
+By default, dealines in LF are **lazy**, meaning that the fault handler is invoked at the logical time of the event triggering the reaction whose deadline is missed.
+Specifically, the possible violation of a deadline is not checked until the reaction with the deadline is ready to execute.
+Only then is the determination made whether to invoke the regular reaction or the fault handler.

+An alternative is an **eager deadline**, where a fault handler is invoked as soon as possible after a deadline violation becomes inevitable.
+With an eager deadline, if an event with tag (_t_, _m_) triggers a reaction with deadline _D_, then as soon as the runtime system detects that physical time _T_ > _t_ + _D_, the fault handler becomes enabled.
+This can occur at a logical time _earlier_ than _t_.
+Hence, a fault handler may be invoked at a logical time earlier than that of the event that triggered the fault.

+**Note:** As of this writing, eager deadlines are not implemented in any LF target language, so all deadlines are lazy.

+## Lazy Deadline

+A lazy deadline is specified as follows:

 $start(Deadline)$